-Advertising for the City's intention to levy and the objects and reasons for the 2024/2025 differential rates opened on 22nd May 2024 for 21 days and closed at 5pm Wednesday, 12 June 2024.
+Advertising the City's intention to levy and the objects and reasons for the 2024/2025 differential rates on 22nd May 2024 will be open for submissions for 21 days and will close 5pm Wednesday, 12 June 2024.
+A new attachment to the OCM report will be included following receipt of all submissions.